 - Marks awarded for each course range from 1 (lowest) to 7 (highest).

-- Diploma is awarded to students who gain at least 24 points.
+- The diploma is awarded to students who gain at least 24 points.

 How many examinations do Diploma Programme students take, and when do they take them?